 The study of energy, interconnectivity, and symbolism of numbers is known as Numerology.
 It is often described as mysterious.
 While the study of meaningful cards and how they predict the future is known as the Tarot.

-These studies date back thousands of years, and they are connected in some ways.
+These studies date back thousands of years and are connected in some ways.
 They are highly sorted after today to tell the future of an individual.

 Learning how to read and understand the meaning of tarot cards can be difficult; there are 78 cards in the deck separated into two distinct categories, the Major and Minor Arcana.
-When you involve Numerology, it becomes a little easier to read the underlying mysteries.
-Incorporating Arcanas and their corresponding number can enhance your ability to comprehend the cards.
+When you involve Numerology, it becomes easier to read the underlying mysteries.
+Incorporating Arcanas and their corresponding number can enhance your comprehension of the cards.

-Connecting the two can ensure understanding of what the tarot cards are displaying in front of you, but there is a lot too it.
-In this article, we will go over the basics of Tarot reading and how it corresponds with Numerology.
+Connecting the two can ensure understanding of what the tarot cards are displaying in front of you, but there is a lot to it.
+This article will cover the basics of Tarot reading and how it corresponds with Numerology.

 What are Tarot Cards?

-As one of the many popular things to do in places like Las Vegas or New York City, Tarot Cards are a popular way to figure out your life journey, as well as find what your everyday lessons are.
-As Hollywood has portrayed in many movies like Ghost, The Mortal Instruments, and the magician movie, Now You See Me, a woman in a big scarf hat and funny outfit, telling you about your outlook and the proficiencies you’re going through, and what it means for your future
+As one of the many popular things to do in places like Las Vegas or New York City, Tarot Cards are a popular way to figure out your life journey and find your everyday lessons.
+As Hollywood has portrayed in many movies like Ghost, The Mortal Instruments, and the magician movie, Now You See Me, a woman in a big scarf hat and funny outfit telling you about your outlook and the proficiencies you’re going through and what it means for your future.

-Now, these cards are not for everyone; some believe that they go against religion, but others rely on them to get through their month.
+These cards are not for everyone; some believe they go against religion, but others rely on them to get through their month.
 It is good to have an open mind and see if these cards relate to what is going on in your life.

 What is a Tarot Card Deck?

-The Minor has 40 numbered cards that are organized into four suits and have ten cards that each signify numerous situations that you would confront every day.
+The Minor has 40 numbered cards organized into four suits and ten cards that each signify numerous situations you would confront daily.
 And 22 Major cards denote life lessons and experience; these cards are for the long-term journey.

 Tarot Cards are a story of our lives; they are considered the mirror to our souls, the key to inner wisdom.
-These cards can show every transcendent lesson we meet in our lives within the 78 cards.
-We turn to Tarot Cards to explain what meticulous lessons we need to master to live an encouraged, influence life.
+These cards can show every transcendent lesson we meet within the 78 cards.
+We turn to Tarot Cards to explain what meticulous lessons we need to master to live an encouraged, influential life.
 It is like holding a mirror up to yourself and asking to show your subconscious.

 What is Numerology?

 Have you ever seen repeating numbers in your life?
 Have you ever looked at the clock and seen the same sequence of numbers and wondered why?
-Well, this is the study of Numerology; how the numbers that show up in your life repeatedly and what they could mean.
+Well, this is the study of Numerology; how the numbers repeatedly show up in your life and what they could mean.

-The most straightforward meaning of Numerology is the study of numbers in your life; you can expose information about the world and also each individual by using Numerology.
-It is considered a numbers type language.
+The most straightforward meaning of Numerology is the study of numbers in your life; you can expose information about the world and each individual using Numerology.
+It is considered a numbers-type language.

-Numerology is the impression that the world is a system, and once broken down, and we are left with essential elements, which are numbers.
-They can be used to help us better understand the world and ourselves; we can break down the numbers into several expressive methods.
+Numerology is the impression that the world is a system, and once broken down, we are left with essential elements: numbers.
+They can help us better understand the world and ourselves; we can break down the numbers into several expressive methods.

 The History of Numerology